mozilla/data-docs/cookbooks/hll_zeppelin.md

 GROUP BY color
 ```

-Finally, note that the color HLL sets have an overlapping uid.
+Finally, note that the `color` HLL sets have an overlapping `uid`.
 We obtain the
-count of uids and avoid double counting by merging the sets.
+count of `uid`s and avoid double counting by merging the sets.

 ```scala
 >>> example.groupBy().agg(HllCardinality(HllMerge($"hll")).alias("count")).show()